Emma Stone, Amy Adams, Natalie Portman and More Actresses Stun in Vanity Fair's 2017 Hollywood Issue

 Wearing hues of pink, gold and red, the A-list stars stare deadpan into the lens of famed photographer Annie Leibovitz's camera, proving that they really are the women running Hollywood.
 Just take a look at the statistics: among the 11 cover stars are 12 Oscar nominations and two wins.
 Three of this year's Best Actress nominees—Stone, Portman and Negga—are included.

-The magazine profiles each woman's accomplishments, ranging from their various awards nominations and wins to their up-and-coming projects.
+The magazine profiles each woman's accomplishments, ranging from their various awards nominations and wins to their up-and-coming projects, but also made sure to capture their fun spirit as they goofed around on the Paramount back lot.
+These might be some of the hardest working women in Hollywood, but they still know how to have fun.

+The Hollywood Issue of Vanity Fair is available on newsstands in New York and Los Angeles, and on the iPhone, Kindle, and other devices, on Thursday, Feb.
+2 and nationally on Tuesday, Feb.
+7.